Xie Fei (revolutionary): Later life

 After the establishment of the People's Republic of China in 1949, Xie became director of a special course at Renmin University of China and, in 1956, deputy principal of the Central Political and Legal Cadre School.
 She was sent to work on a pig farm in 1959.
 During the Cultural Revolution, Xie was imprisoned as a former close associate of Liu Shaoqi; she was rehabilitated in 1978.
 She became the deputy principal of the People's Public Security University of China and retired in February 2000.
-She died of illness in Beijing on 14 February 2013.
+She died of illness in Beijing on 14 February 2013, at the age of 100.